Resources & references

 USA Today

-This news story features the clinical work of Matthew Frederick, a music therapist in the United States.
-Matthew offers an individual music therapy session to an older adult with Alzheimer's disease and the client's spouse.
+This news story features the clinical work of music therapist Matthew Frederick who offers an individual music therapy session to an older adult with Alzheimer's disease and the client's spouse.

 El Poder Terapeutico de la Música